denn1s/apple-and-lily/Ch. 2 - Karin.md

 Okay, Karin.
 Breathe.
 Who the hell is this person?

-I quickly looked her over.
-The girl had long, blonde hair that fell in perfect, glossy curls.
-You don't get hair like that by accident—that was expensive salon work.
-Her eyes were a bright, piercing brown, that looked almost red in the right light.
-She was wearing a simple white dress that probably cost more than my entire collection of limited-edition artbooks.
+I sized her up.
+She had long, blonde hair that fell in perfect, glossy curls.
+You don't get hair like that by accident; that was expensive salon work.
+Her eyes were a piercing brown that flashed red when they caught the light.
+She wore a simple white dress, but I'd bet it cost more than my entire collection of limited-edition artbooks.

 I'm not a religious person, but in that moment I was pretty sure this is what angels looked like.
 Or goddesses.
 Some kind of divine being, anyway.
 No human being looks that… perfect.

 So what was this perfect specimen of a normie doing in my room?

 My eyes wandered to my monitor.
-The cursor blinking impatiently at the end of a sentence I was in the middle of writing.
+The cursor was blinking impatiently at the end of a sentence I was in the middle of writing.
 That was the really spicy part of the chapter.
 The part that was definitely not rated for general audiences.

 My body moved before my one brain cell could catch up.
 Pure, overwhelming panic took over.
 I had to hide the screen.
 Right now.